Ericsson/codechecker/docs/web/authentication.md

       * `user_groups_url`

-          `Microsoft` specific field to request security groups that the user is member of.
+          `Microsoft`-specific field used to request security groups that the user is member of.

+      * `jwks_url`

+          `Microsoft`-specific field used to request public signing keys for decoding JWT tokens.

       * `scope`